Weava/Intro-To-Angular.js/README.md

 [The Angular Docs](https://docs.angularjs.org/guide) - The main documentation for Angular, made by Google.

-[You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) - You Don't Know JS is a fantastic book series based on learning the fundamentals, and eventually more advanced topics, of JavaScript.
-While not strictly about Angular, these books will help build a better understanding of the language that Angular is built upon.
+[You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) - You Don't Know JS is a fantastic book series based on learning the fundamentals, and eventually, more advanced topics of JavaScript.
+While not strictly about Angular, these books will help develop a better understanding of the language that Angular is built upon.

 [RxJS Github Repo](https://github.com/Reactive-Extensions/RxJS) - Reactive Extensions are a great library that is built into Angular.
 While no examples exist within this project, I recommend reading up on RxJS, as it can make data composition and flow much simpler.
+This is an advanced topic, so if you don't know a whole lot about Angular or JavaScript, I recommend building up those skills before learning Rx.

 [RxJS Blog Post From Google](https://medium.com/google-developer-experts/angular-introduction-to-reactive-extensions-rxjs-a86a7430a61f#.xlnecvuou) - A great blog post from Google, explaining what RxJS is, and how to use it with Angular.
 If going through the RxJS repo didn't make a lot of sense, this might help.